karust/openserp/README.md

   "rank": 1,
   "url": "https://www.cyberoptik.net/blog/6-sure-fire-ways-to-get-banned-from-google/",
   "title": "11 Sure-Fire Ways to Get Banned From Google | CyberOptik", "description": "How To Get Banned From Google · 1.
 Cloaking: The Art of Deception · 2.
 Plagiarism: Because Originality is Overrated · 3.
-Keyword Stuffing: More is Always Better · 4 ..."
+Keyword Stuffing: More is Always Better · 4 ...", "ad": false
  },
 ]
  ```